pcamacho-o/FSE_In_Support/SQL_FSE/README.md

 ## <a name="en"></a>🇬🇧 English
 ## 📌 Project Overview

-This project showcases the analysis of *synthetic* **Field Service Engineers (FSE) intervention reports in Chile** for in-vitro diagnostic analyzers.
+This project showcases an analysis of *synthetic* **Field Service Engineers (FSE) intervention reports in Chile** for in-vitro diagnostic analyzers.
-The goal is to identify trends in spare parts usage, calculate Mean Time Between Failures (MTBF), using **PostgreSQL** database.
+The two main goals are, to identify trends in spare parts usage, and to calculate Mean Time Between Failures (MTBF), using **PostgreSQL** database.

 ---

-## 🛠️ Dataset Structure

-The data is stored in a PostgreSQL table named `fse_reports_chile`, loaded from a .csv file located in [dataset folder](/SQL_FSE/dataset/).

----

-## 📌 Analysis Queries
+## ❓ Q&A Queries

-### 1️⃣ Top 5 Spare Parts by Resolution Time
+### 1️⃣ Top 5 time-consuming Spare Parts
 Filtered interventions for the **Cobas 8000 analyzer**, considering **on-site visits in 2025**, and ranked the spare parts by total resolution hours.

 ```sql